DreamWaveTechnology/DreamWaveTechnology/README.md

 <div>
   <h3> 📞 Get In Touch </h3>
-  <h3>We welcome your inquiries.
-Our team is committed to providing a responsive and professional experience.</h3>
+  <p>We welcome your inquiries.
+Our team is committed to providing a responsive and professional experience.</p>

   <h3>Contact Details</h3>
   <p>